Particular/docs.particular.net/samples/routing/fair-distribution/sample.md

 snippet: FairDistributionServer

+> [!NOTE]
-NOTE: In real-world scenarios, NServiceBus endpoints are scaled out by deploying multiple physical instances of a single logical endpoint to multiple machines.
+> In real-world scenarios, NServiceBus endpoints are scaled out by deploying multiple physical instances of a single logical endpoint to multiple machines.
 For simplicity, the scale-out in this sample is simulated by having two separate projects, Server and Server2.

 ### Shared project